___________________________________________________________________________

 ready_handles = select(list(handles), noop, noop, _poll)[0]

-if not ready_handles:
+if ready_handles:

 handle = ready_handles[0]